kburchfiel/dash_school_dashboard/README.md

 Released under the MIT license

 This project shows how to build a simple set of interactive school dashboards using Plotly and Dash.

-In order to view the output of the project, visit https://dsd-vtwzngx2pa-uc.a.run.app/ .
-The project is hosted on Google Cloud Run and will take several seconds to load up initially.
+These dashboards, hosted on Google Cloud Run [via this link](https://dsd-vtwzngx2pa-uc.a.run.app/), display fictional data for a made-up school district.
+The dashboard pages (which may take a little while to load) show enrollment counts, test results, and graduation outcomes for the district; in addition, they allow users to modify the filter and comparison settings to alter the appearance of the charts.

 # How These Dashboards Were Built